2.7

 • miles

 The contact owns a 2017 Ford Explorer.
-The contact received notification of NHTSA Campaign Number: 24V031000 (STRUCTURE); however, the part to do the recall repair was not yet available.
-The local dealer was contacted.
+The contact received notifications of NHTSA Campaign Number: 24V031000 (Structure) and 25V347000 (Structure); however, the parts to do the recall repairs were not yet available.
+The contact stated that while driving 45 MPH, the passenger-??s side A-pillar trim flew off the vehicle.
+The local dealer was made aware of the issue and confirmed that parts were not yet available.
+The contact took the vehicle to an independent mechanic where the part was replaced.
 The contact stated that the manufacturer had exceeded a reasonable amount of time for the recall repair.
 The manufacturer was made aware of the issue.
-The contact had not experienced a failure.
-The VIN was invalid.
+The failure mileage was approximately 85,000.
+VIN tool confirms parts not available.

 Explorer